 1. Either Party may request in writing, consultations on the interpretation or application of this Agreement.
-If a dispute arises between the Parties on the interpretation or application of this Agreement, it shall, to the extent possible, be settled amicably through consultations and negotiation.
+If a dispute arises between the Parties on the interpretation or application of this Agreement, it shall, to the extent possible, be settled amicably through consultations and negotiations.

-2. In the event the dispute is not settled through the means mentioned above within six months from the date such negotiations or consultations were requested in writing, either Party may submit such dispute to an arbitral tribunal established in accordance with this Section or, by agreement of the Parties, to any other international tribunal.
+2. In the event the dispute is not settled through the means mentioned above within 6 months from the date such negotiations or consultations were requested in writing, then, unless the Parties agree otherwise, either Party may submit such dispute to an arbitral tribunal established in accordance with this Section or, by agreement of the Parties, to any other international tribunal.